 If DPM 2012 can also perform a complete bare-metal recovery of the protected servers.
 This recovery can be performed either to physical hardware or a virtualized infrastructure.
 It will also take significantly less time than reinstalling and configuring the host operating system on a replacement server in preparation for running the SETUP.EXE /m:RecoverServer Installation recovery routine.

 After knowing what to backup in each server, configuring a dedicated Protection Group should be pretty straightforward.
 Figure 1, Figure 2 and Figure 3 depict an example, showing parts of the Protection Group wizard.
 The main difference in this case is in the Select Group Members page: instead of selecting mailbox databases, one must select the necessary volumes, System State and/or Bare Metal Recovery.

 Figure 2: Select Data Protection Method

 Figure 3: All Protection Groups

-Performance should be a top priority for any Systems Administrators, especially when it concerns protecting data and computers.
+Performance should be on top of mind of any Systems Administrators, especially when it concerns to protect data and computers.
 There are several factors that can impact performance, such as the hardware specs of the DPM server, network speed, hardware specs of the protected computer, size of the protected data and the rate at which the protected data changes.

-Let’s take a deeper look into how all these factors influence the final performance and what measures can be taken to mitigate potential risks.
+Let’s take a deeper look on how all these factors influence the final performance and what measures can we take to mitigate potential risks.